 Many of our students have never had the opportunity to hold a musical instrument before and none of our students had had the chance to learn about our surprises today.

-We believe that through learning about traditional instruments from other countries, students learn about the rich legacy the arts has to offer humanity.
+We believe that through learning about traditional instruments from other countries, students learn about the rich legacy the arts have to offer humanity.
 Besides listening to music from other countries it is our goal to have students have the opportunity to play musical instruments from other parts of the world.

 The chakhe, or krapeu, is a fretted floor zither or lute with three strings used in Thai and Khmer music.
 The Thai and the Khmer instruments are virtually identical.
 It is made of hardwood in a stylized crocodile shape.

 The Thai Flute called the khlui (Thai: ขลุ่ย, Thai pronunciation: [kʰlùj]) is a vertical ductflute from Thailand originated before or during the Sukhothai period (1238-1583AD) along with many other Thai instruments.
-But, it was officially recorded as a Thai instrument by king Trailokkanat (1431-1488), who set the official model of the instruments.
+It was officially recorded as a Thai instrument by king Trailokkanat (1431-1488), who set the official model of the instruments.
 It is a reedless instrument, generally made of bamboo, though instruments are also made from hardwood or plastic.

 In the traditional Thai system of organology, traditional instruments are classified into four categories, by the action used in playing: